ViaVersion/ViaBackwards/README.md

 Supported Versions
 -
 As a plugin, ViaBackwards runs on servers on releases 1.10-latest.
-Versions from the dev branch will also support the latest snapshot.
 You can also use ViaBackwards in ViaFabric or ViaFabricPlus.
+- in **ViaFabric**, put ViaBackwards into the `mods` folder
+- in **ViaFabricPlus**, put ViaBackwards into the `ViaFabricPlus/jars` folder

 See [HERE](https://github.com/ViaVersion) for an overview of the different Via* projects.